larryclaman/hashi-azure-VM-reference-arch-linux/readme.md

 Q: Why create another terraform-to-azure demo?
 A:  We felt that most existing demos did not reflect the complexity that our customers face.
 Most existing terraform demos show little more than 'hello world', deploying a single resource to a single environment.
 We wanted to create a demo that shows how to deploy a complex application across multiple environments (non-prod, prod).

-The terraform code and assests in this repo can be used to showcase:
+The terraform code and assets in this repo can be used to showcase:

 * Abstraction of code using modules
 * Reusability of manifests across different environments (non-prod, prod) through tfvars files and multiple workspaces in terraform cloud